 Senior Vice President of Hockey Operations

 McNab’s impact on the Ducks is significant.
 He has been part of Anaheim’s run to two Stanley Cup Finals (2003 & 2007), including a championship in 2007.
-The club advanced to the Conference Finals in 2006 and the Conference Semifinals in 2009.
-In recent years, McNab has scouted and signed numerous collegiate free agents who have made major contributions to the success of the club.
+The club advanced to the Conference Finals in 2006 and 2015, and the Conference Semifinals in 2009.
+During his tenure, McNab has scouted and signed numerous collegiate free agents who have made major contributions to the success of the club.

-Prior to being named as the Ducks’ Assistant General Manager in December of 1995, the 57-year-old McNab was the club’s first Director of Player Personnel and was largely responsible for the team’s selections in the 1994-96 NHL Entry and Supplemental Drafts.
+Prior to being named as the Ducks’ Assistant General Manager in December of 1995, the 59-year-old McNab was the club’s first Director of Player Personnel and was largely responsible for the team’s selections in the 1994-96 NHL Entry and Supplemental Drafts.
 McNab has also held the position as General Manager of the Ducks’ top farm team in the American Hockey League for six seasons (the Baltimore Bandits during the 1996-97 season and the Cincinnati Mighty Ducks from 1997-2002) while also working on the AHL’s competition committee for many of those years.

 Considered to be one of the hardest working and knowledgeable scouts in the National Hockey League, McNab began his professional scouting career in 1978 with the Washington Capitals, where he spent four seasons.
 In 1982, McNab was signed by the Hartford Whalers, where he spent seven seasons as a scout, the last two as the Director of Player Recruitment.
 He then joined the New York Rangers in 1989, where he worked for four seasons before leaving to join the Disney-owned Ducks in 1993.
 His work with the Rangers helped the club to the 1994 Stanley Cup championship.